 FIRE will be sharing some of the winning essays here on the newsdesk in the coming days, so stay tuned.

 Thank you to everyone who entered this year’s contest.
 Selecting the winners from so many deserving candidates was an enormous challenge, and we appreciate the efforts of all who took the time to participate.
-We will reopen the contest in the fall for high school juniors and seniors during the 2018-2019 school year, and you will be able to find the new essay prompt then at thefire.org/contest.
+We will reopen the contest in the fall for high school juniors and seniors during the 2018-2019 school year, and you will be able to find the new essay prompt then at thefire.org/first-amendment-educational-resources/essay-contest.
 We look forward to receiving your essays!